Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Eco-Friendly Options

-More specifically, using recyclable siding materials is one way to be more environmentally friendly, as is selecting material known to be more energy efficient.
+Interest in sustainable living is growing in the U.S. One way to live this type of lifestyle is by choosing eco-friendly siding options that reduce the carbon footprint of the project.
+For example, using recyclable siding materials is one way to be more environmentally friendly, as is selecting material known to be more energy efficient.

 Wood can be a good choice because it’s a renewable and sustainable material that can be sourced locally.
-Manufacturing processes of wood siding can be more environmentally friendly, as well.
+Manufacturing processes of wood siding can be more environmentally friendly as well.

 Aluminum or steel siding can be a green choice when made from recycled materials.
 It’s also considered to be an energy-efficient option because of how metal reflects the sun’s rays, unlike some materials that absorb them.
 Low maintenance associated with metal siding is a plus.